gPROMS Process example

-The dynamics of batch processing make recipe optimisation a challenging task unsuited to traditional steady-state simulation tools.
+The dynamics of batch processing make recipe optimization a challenging task unsuited to traditional steady-state simulation tools.

-By optimising process design and operating policy you can enhance product quality, minimise batch time, increase asset utilisation and easily develop recipes for different equipment or product qualities.
+By optimizing process design and operating policy you can enhance product quality, minimise batch time, increase asset utilisation and easily develop recipes for different equipment or product qualities.

 The example below shows an industrial batch esterification process.
-The unoptimised process results in around 60 tonnes per batch with 96.2 wt% purity, over a batch time of 8 hours and 10 minutes.
+The unoptimized process results in around 60 tonnes per batch with 96.2 wt% purity, over a batch time of 8 hours and 10 minutes.

 Figure 1 – Batch process flowsheet & recipe

-There is significant scope for optimising the process to minimise batch time (in order to maximise throughput), minimise cost of raw materials and utilities and maximise profitability, while simultaneously improving product purity.
+There is significant scope for optimizing the process to minimise batch time (in order to maximize throughput), minimise cost of raw materials and utilities and maximize profitability, while simultaneously improving product purity.

 Some key constraints and potential decision variables are shown on the diagram in red and green respectively.